 The City of Burkesville, Kentucky (hereinafter "the City") operates under a Mayor-Council form of government.
 The City's major operations include police and fire protection, parks and recreation, and general administrative services.
 The City also operates a water, sewer and sanitation system for its citizens.
 The citizens of Burkesville elect a mayor-at-large and six city council members.
-The accompanying financial statements present the City's primary government unit over which the City exercises significant influence.
-Significant influence or accountability is based primarily on operational or financial relationship with the City (as distinct from a legal relationship).
+The accompanying financial statements present the City's elect a mayor-at-large and six city council members.
+The accompanying financial statements present the City's primary government unit over which the City exercises significant influence or accountability is based primarily on operational or financial relationship with the City (as distinct from a legal relationship).